radlinskii/radlinski.dev/README.md

 ## Contributing

-This is a personal project, so I'm not looking for contributions.
+This is a personal project, so I'm not actively looking for contributions.

 ## License